gramener/comicgen/README.md

 Storytellers want to share a message and change their audience.
 But they worry that their content is not engaging or "catchy" enough to drive the change.

-Comics are a powerful way of making content "catchy":
+- **Comics are "catchy"**.
+That makes them a powerful way of engaging the audience.

-- **Comics attract people**.
+- **Comics make it simpler**.
 Comics are a signal that the content is simple, interesting and often funny.
 - **Comics nudge authors** into making their content simpler, more interesting, and funny -- making this a virtuous cycle.
+- **Comics drive emotion**.
+The pictures convey emotions better than just the words alone.
+That makes the stories more memorable.

 Anyone who writes an email, a presentation, or a document, is a storyteller.